NovaliX-Dev/huffman_format/README.md

 - `benchmarks` contains all the benchmarking related code.
 It's in a separate crate because the performance of that library is compared to some used other library as well
 - `benchmarks/analysis` contains the python code responsible from loading the criterion generated csv files and generating the charts from them
 - `fuzz` contains the all the fuzz targets.
 - `cli` contains a command line program which use that library.
 It supports piping the output in all situations, and piping on the input in some situations, see the category below for more details.
+It can read and write to files too, with an option of overwriting.

 ## Important